knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

             eventing.knative.dev/broker.class: MTChannelBasedBroker
           name: <broker-name>
         ```
+        Where `<broker-name>` is the name of your Broker.

         !!! note
-            Note, that the Broker class is specified via the `eventing.knative.dev/broker.class` annotation (as for all Broker types).
+            Note, that the Broker class is specified via the `eventing.knative.dev/broker.class` annotation.

     1. Apply the YAML file: